 We headed back to the restroom/shower and concession area to inquire about the beach wheelchairs, which would allow me to actually get near the water.
 The Mobi-Mat® can get wet and they do extend at some beaches into the surf, but at Siesta Key Beach, it’s a good 20 yards short of the water line.
 After a good 20 minutes of searching high and low for someone to unlock on of the chairs for us to use, we discovered that they stop loaning out the chairs at 2:00pm, and the ones that are already out have to be returned no later than 3:30pm.
 Azure and I both found this ridiculous since that was prime beach time, but we moved on with a promise to return another time.

-I haven’t watched a beach sunset since well before my MS diagnosis, and I felt so lucky to have the opportunity to do it not only with a close friend, but from the seat of my wheelchair thanks to the presence of the Mobi-Mat® at Siesta Key Beach – and in more than 30 other coastal locations in Florida.
+I haven’t watched a beach sunset since well before my MS diagnosis, and I felt so lucky to have the opportunity to do it not only with a close friend, but from the seat of my wheelchair thanks to the presence of the Mobi-Mat® at Siesta Key Beach – and in more than 30 other coastal locations in the Sunshine State; here’s my list of the top 5 wheelchair accessible beaches in Florida.
 So if you’ve automatically crossed Florida beaches off your list of potential vacation spots, it’s time to rethink your options and bust out the bathing suits and sunblock!